gradio-app/gradio/guides/01_getting-started/01_quickstart.md

 ### Chatbots with `gr.ChatInterface`

 Gradio includes another high-level class, `gr.ChatInterface`, which is specifically designed to create Chatbot UIs.
 Similar to `Interface`, you supply a function and Gradio creates a fully working Chatbot UI.
-If you're interested in creating a chatbot, you can jump straight [our dedicated guide on `gr.ChatInterface`](https://www.gradio.app/guides/creating-a-chatbot-fast).
+If you're interested in creating a chatbot, you can jump straight to [our dedicated guide on `gr.ChatInterface`](https://www.gradio.app/guides/creating-a-chatbot-fast).

 ### Custom Demos with `gr.Blocks`